Azure/sql_python_deep_learning/README.md

 DECLARE @PredictionResultSP FLOAT;
 EXECUTE lung_cancer_database.dbo.PredictLungCancer @PatientIndex = 0, @PredictionResult = @PredictionResultSP;
 ```
 The variable `@PredictionResultSP` is the output of the stored procedure and `@PatientIndex = 0` is the input.
-If we use the small dataset, the maximum input is 200, in case we use the full dataset, the maximum input is 1595.
+If we use the small dataset, the maximum input is 200, in case we use the full dataset, the maximum input is 1594.

+## Lung Cancer Detection Web Service

+We created a demo web app to show the lung cancer detection in SQL python.
+To run it, you just need to execute [api_service.py](web_app/api_service.py)

+The web page can be accessed at `http://localhost:5000`.

+In case you want to access it from outside you have to open the port 5000 in the Azure portal (Network Interfaces/Network security group/Inbound security rules).
+You need to do the same in the Firewall inside the virtual machine (Windows Firewall with Advanced Security/Inbound rules).
+To access the web service from outside just replace `localhost` with the DNS of the VM.

+You can try to search a patient called Anthony or another call Ana.
+You can also search for patients by ID entering a number between 0 and 200 (1594 if you use the full dataset).

 ### Contributing